stdware/qwindowkit/tests/unit/README.md

 ## Local verification (2026-09-22)

-On Windows with Qt 6.12.0/MSVC, all five suites passed in Release (about 0.20 seconds total, including CTest/process startup) and Debug (about 0.28 seconds).
-Twenty consecutive runs per Release suite passed with no skips: 100 process runs in about 3.46 seconds.
-A Core-only static build with Widgets, Quick and StyleAgent disabled, installation disabled and the Qt fallback selected also passed both applicable suites in about 0.08 seconds.
-The full existing plus new Release regression passed 15/15 CTest entries.
+On Windows with Qt 6.12.0/MSVC, all seven suites passed in Release (about 0.30 seconds total, including CTest/process startup) and Debug (about 0.33 seconds).
+Twenty consecutive runs per Release suite passed with no skips: 140 process runs in about 4.72 seconds.
+A Core-only static build with Widgets, Quick and StyleAgent disabled, installation disabled and the Qt fallback selected also passed all four applicable suites plus the timeout policy check in about 0.19 seconds.
+The full Release regression passed 19/19 CTest entries in about 20.11 seconds.
 Other platforms and hosted CI have not been executed locally.

 These timings are observations, not hardware-independent guarantees.
 CI requires registration of the applicable fast suites before its normal test run.
+The Windows static CI configuration also runs the unit suites and timeout policy check alongside its MSBuild consumer test.

 The timeout policy for all project tests, including build consumers and native integration suites, is documented in [../README.md](../README.md).